Responsive Layout: Your Complete Guide to Building Websites That Work Everywhere

 }

-Unlike media queries that look at the viewport size, container queries allow elements to respond to their parent container's size:
+While media queries look at viewport size, container queries let elements respond to their parent container's size.
+This is huge for component-based design:

 .card-container {